mtkirby/mkrecon/README.md

 WHAT MKRECON DOES
 - starts with an nmap scan(with version-detection scripts)
-- runs nmap discovery, safe, exploit, vuln, and auth category nse scripts
+- runs nmap discovery,safe,exploit,vuln,and auth nse scripts
 - tries a dictionary attack against snmp
 - OpenVAS scan (if you have it configured)
 - ncrack and brutespray on auth services found during nmap scan
-- hydra on ftp, telnet, ssh, mssql, mysql, smb, postgres, vnc for whatever port(s) they are on
+- hydra on ftp, telnet, ssh, mssql, mysql, smb, postgres, vnc on whatever port(s) they are on
 - dirb with multiple dictionaries on all web service ports
 - spider the discovered dirb urls
 - hydra on discovered web directories that require auth (code 401)